outcomesinsights/generalized_data_model/README.md

 ## contexts_practitioners

 - Links one or more practitioners with a contexts record
-- Each record represents an encounter between a person and a practitioner on a specific context
+- Each record represents an encounter between a patient and a practitioner on a specific context
 - Captures the role, if any, the practitioner played on the context (e.g., attending physician)

 | column            | type   | description                                                                  |